Davoodeh/jelal/README.md

 Important final verbs for the rushed:
 - `build`: Rust build
-- `cbindgen` (C): Creates the C compatible library and C headers for the C language (using nightly for the bindgen part)
+- `headers` (C): Creates the C compatible library and C headers for the C language (the default using nightly for the `cbindgen` part, or use `cffi`)
 - `wasm-pack` (JS/TS): Creates the library and its package with `wasm-pack`
 - `maturin` (Python): Creates the library and its package with `maturin`

 ### Longer explanation

-To build the library one could use a simple `cargo build` and generate the headers using tools like `cbindgen` and else, which are not explained in this README.
+To build the library one could use a simple `cargo build` and generate the headers using tools like `cbindgen` or `cffi` and else, which are not explained in this README.
 If the user is not acquainted with the correct tools, the defaults are prepared in `Makefile.toml` which can be used with `cargo build` (`makers`) to build and install the project.

 First, if `cargo-make` is not installed, install it.